 Long before the Wright brothers put their flimsy contraption atop a hill at Kitty Hawk, a man named Joshua was cautioned by the Lord to combine an intense concentration on his "instrument panel" with a complete trust in those "instruments."

-At the death of Moses on the brink of a scheduled flight into the Promised Land, Joshua was handed the controls of the Israelite "plane."
+Moses died on the brink of Israel's scheduled "flight" into the Promised Land and Joshua was handed the controls of the "plane."

 In the first chapter of the book that bears his name, Joshua records the preflight instructions he received from the Lord.
 The Lord challenged him not to trust his own sensations, but to intently observe the instrument panel he'd been given and to respond without hesitation to the indications of the divine compass.